 His focus is on natural wines, or minimal interference wines, meaning they take the grapes and let them turn into wine.
 Quality is paramount.

-Wine may come from the Mount Etna region of Sicily, because of all the volcanic soil there, the conditions make the wine unlike another other in the world, with examples including such as Nerello Mascalese and Susucaru Rosso.
+Wine may come from the Mount Etna region of Sicily, because of all the volcanic soil there, the conditions make the wine unlike others in the world, with examples including such as Nerello Mascalese and Susucaru Rosso.
 They are the only ones in this region who have access to those specialty wines.

 This historic restaurant offers unique dishes not found at other restaurants in LeRoy, giving people a reason to come out.